luucamay/CSSforJS04-Flexbox/README.md

 ## Exercise 4: Shoe Grid

 This exercise features two mini-challenges.
-The second one is a chance to revisit some of the lessons learned in previous modules, and isn't as specific to Flexbox.
+The second one is a chance to revisit some of the concepts in previous challenges, and isn't as specific to Flexbox so feel free to skip that one.

 ### 4A: Grid layout